Social Security (United States): Primary Insurance Amount and Monthly Benefit Amount calculations

 Workers in Social Security covered employment pay FICA (Federal Insurance Contributions Act) or SECA (Self Employed Contributions Act) taxes and earn quarters of coverage if earnings are above minimum amounts specified in the law.
 Workers with 40 quarters of coverage (QC) are "fully insured" and eligible for retirement benefits.
-Retirement benefit amounts depend upon the average of the person's highest 35 years of "adjusted" or "indexed" earnings.
+Retirement benefit amounts depend upon the average of the person's highest 35 years of "adjusted [for inflation]" or "indexed [for inflation]" earnings.
 A person's payroll-taxable earnings from earlier years are adjusted for economy-wide wage growth, using the national average wage index (AWI), and then averaged.
-If the worker has fewer than 35 years of covered earnings these non-contributory years are assigned zero earnings.
+If the worker has fewer than 35 years of covered earnings, these non-contributory years are assigned zero earnings.
 The sum of the highest 35 years of adjusted or indexed earnings divided by 420 (35 years times 12 months per year) produces a person's Average Indexed Monthly Earnings or AIME.

-The AIME is then used to calculate the Primary Insurance Amount or PIA.
-For workers who turn 62 in 2021, the PIA computation formula is:
+The AIME is then used to calculate the Primary Insurance Amount (PIA).
+For workers who turn 62 in 2024, the PIA computation formula is: